310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Although since this was an unplanned live, perhaps they do not have outfits prepared.

 It should still be alright to chat with him if we keep it short.
-I want to greet him at least, although I am somewhat disinclined to walk on slippery floors.
+Let us greet him at least, although I am somewhat disinclined to walk on slippery floors.
 {% endbubble %}

 {% bubble Kanata v2 %}